jamespang626/Excel_Project-Data-Analytics/README.md

 ## 📚 What I Learned

-Through these projects, I practiced turning raw job market data into useful analysis and dashboards.
+Through these projects, I practiced turning raw job market data into clear Excel analysis and dashboards.

 I learned how to: